7coil/archlinux-on-ps4/README.md

 - If you're trying to install Steam, you should be able to follow the instructions within the [Arch Linux Wiki](https://wiki.archlinux.org/title/steam)
   - If there's any missing graphics drivers, see if that folder exists (during Step 9)
 - Making your own `psxitarch.tar.xz` image:
-  - You can use `tar -cvJzf psxitarch.tar.xz `
+  - You can use `tar -cvJf psxitarch.tar.xz `